 Methods.
-Peñasco Independent School District reaches out to parents through Facebook, website posting, PAC meetings, and participating in our Winter and Spring Festival.
+Peñasco Independent School District reaches out to parents through Facebook, website postings, texts, emails, PTO and PAC meetings, and other community events.

 Results.
 American Indian students and parents are aware and more involved with school functions.
-Participation in school activities has increased.
+Participation in school activities has increased as well as participation in leadership committees and councils.